bm371613/markdown-cv/index.md

 __Towards Semantic Embeddings of Cardiological Signals with Diffusion Autoencoders__, [DOI: 10.36227/techrxiv.173152781.12841872/v1](https://doi.org/10.36227/techrxiv.173152781.12841872/v1)

 I developed a diffusion autoencoder to support the development of wearable medical devices for remote monitoring and treatment of cardiovascular diseases.
+The work was a collaboration between MIM Solutions and CSW Therapeutics.

 `2024`
 __flow matching notebook__, [https://bm371613.github.io/conditional-flow-matching/](https://bm371613.github.io/conditional-flow-matching/)